Justin Bieber, Selena Gomez Ring In New Year With New Music Plans: Split Songs Or Love Songs?

 Justin Bieber and Selena Gomez have traveled the same path when it comes to their on-again, off-again romantic relationships, and now it seems as if the famous couple is on the same track when it comes to their music.
 Both Justin and Selena just rang in the New Year with reports that each has new music on the way.
-Will Bieber and Gomez be penning split songs in 2017, or could the Prince and Princess of Pop Music even reunite for a love song duet?
+Will Bieber and Gomez be penning split songs in 2017, or could the prince and princess of pop music even reunite for a love song duet?

-For Pop Princess Selena, it’s all about teaming up with the Queen Of Latin Pop (Paulina Rubio).
-The “Kill ‘Em With Kindness” songstress has collaborated with Paulina on a duet for Rubio’s new album, set to be released in 2017, reported Harper’s Bazaar.
+For pop princess Selena, it’s all about teaming up with the queen of latin pop (Paulina Rubio).
+The “Kill ‘Em with Kindness” songstress has collaborated with Paulina on a duet for Rubio’s new album, set to be released in 2017, reported Harper’s Bazaar.

-“It will be a true warrior, has something from all genres, from band to pop, collaborations of DJ Snake and Selena Gomez,” revealed the Queen Of Latin Pop about her album.
+“It will be a true warrior, has something from all genres, from band to pop, collaborations of DJ Snake and Selena Gomez,” revealed the queen of latin pop about her album.

 “My new album is like another member of the team, or the family.”